Novadge/paypal-payments/README.md

 # grails-paypal
-Accept and process payments with Paypal REST Api
+Accept and process payments with Paypal SDK